-In order to treat all students fairly, late work will not be accepted in this course, unless there are extreme circumstances.
+In order to treat all students fairly, late work will not be accepted in this course.
 All major assignment due dates are on the Course Schedule.
 See below.

 Methods of Evaluation

 Student work is evaluated by means of A, B, C, D, and F: Superior, Good, Average, Poor, and Unacceptable.
 Numerical grades are assigned for convenience in averaging grades only.
 Essays and writing assignments will be evaluated according to the following criteria: